Toggle: English / Spanish

 You have a high risk of colon cancer if you:

-What you eat may play a role in your risk of colon cancer.
+What you eat may play a role in getting colon cancer.
 Colon cancer may be linked to a high-fat, low-fiber diet and to a high intake of red meat.
-Some studies, though, have found that the risk does not drop if you switch to a high-fiber diet, so this link is not yet clear.
+Some studies have found that the risk does not drop if you switch to a high-fiber diet, so this link is not yet clear.

 Smoking cigarettes and drinking alcohol are other risk factors for colorectal cancer.

 Many cases of colon cancer have no symptoms.
-The following symptoms may indicate colon cancer:
+If there are symptoms, the following may indicate colon cancer:

-With screening colon cancer can be detected before symptoms develop.
+Through screening tests, colon cancer can be detected before symptoms develop.
 This is when the cancer is most curable.

 may detect small amounts of blood in the stool.
 This may suggest colon cancer.
-FOBT must be done along with or to screen for and diagnose colorectal cancer.
+A , or more likely, a , will be done to evaluate the cause of blood in your stool.

 If you are diagnosed with colorectal cancer, more tests will be done to see if the cancer has spread.
 This is called staging.